ataraxao/drex/Introduction.md

 ### 0.5) What actually holds it together: mutual consensus (not enforceable duties)
 Because the CWA avoids creating ongoing obligations, the structure is held together by **mutual consent**:

-- **Consensus to fund:** Party A funds only if they continue to choose to.
+- **Consensus to fund:** the Funding Partner funds only if they continue to choose to.
-- **Consensus to stay engaged:** Party B participates only if they continue to choose to.
+- **Consensus to stay engaged:** the Partner COO participates only if they continue to choose to.
 - **Consensus for shared withdrawals/joint assets:** any non-event withdrawals are joint-instruction only.

 The system’s “glue” is not a promise a court must police—it’s **continued voluntary alignment**.
 The contract simply defines what happens *if* money exists in the vehicle and an **event** occurs (Liquidity Event or termination).